 What the experts say

-We are all familiar with the saying 'If you don't use it you lose it' particularly with respect to fitness factors.
+We are all familiar with the saying 'If you don't use it you lose it', particularly for fitness factors.
 A recent paper studied the retention of ankle flexibility following an 18-day intervention.
 The study concluded that flexibility gains made during this period, which were significant, were retained for at least the first three weeks following the end of the program.

-Delayed-onset muscle soreness (DOMS) is a familiar outcome of many tough training sessions but how many athletes and their coaches realize that it is largely the type of activity that dictates this symptom rather than necessarily the volume.
-Predominantly it is eccentric forms of exercise, often unfamiliar to the athlete that results in DOMS.
-A pape looked at the impact of training in a warm and / or humid environment on DOMS.
+Delayed-onset muscle soreness (DOMS) is a familiar outcome of many tough training sessions, but how many athletes and their coaches realize that it is the type of activity that dictates this symptom rather than necessarily the volume.
+It is an eccentric form of exercise, often unfamiliar to the athlete that results in DOMS.
+A paper looked at the impact of training in a warm or humid environment on DOMS.
 The study found that skeletal muscle micro-damage, indirectly evidenced by DOMS, was exacerbated in hyperthermic participants dehydrated by exercise in a hot ambient environment.
-Individuals performing novel exercise, particularly with a significant eccentric component, should use caution when training in a hot, humid environment and implement frequent rest and rehydration breaks.
+Individuals performing a novel exercise, particularly with a significant eccentric component, should use caution when training in a hot, humid environment and implement frequent rest and rehydration breaks.

-The challenge in the gym is to maximize the outcome of sessions in terms of the goal whether it is for strength gain or some other parameter.
-The squat is a popular lift for many athletes and a research project looked at recovery times of 1, 2 and 5 minutes between four sets of lifts at 85% of 1RM (i.e. the number of lifts able to be completed in the set) following a specific warm-up regime.
-The results of the study identified that there was no significant difference between the volume of training completed off 1 or 2-minute recoveries (average 4.55 vs. 5.10 reps per set) but that allowing 5-minutes ensured the greater volume in all cases average (6.17 reps per set).
-To put this into a simple context this means that the athletes taking the 5-minute rest were able to perform 20% greater volume of work.
-Athletes are forever searching for the magical ingredient that will allow them to improve - it seems to me that sticking to evidenced practice - in this case meaningful recoveries when in search of strength and power gain in the gym - will yield far greater benefits than other potentially more damaging routes.
+The challenge in the gym is to maximize the outcome of sessions in terms of the goal, whether it is for strength gain or some other parameter.
+The squat is a popular lift for many athletes, and a research project looked at recovery times of 1, 2, and 5 minutes between four sets of lifts at 85% of 1RM (i.e. the number of lifts able to be completed in the set) following a specific warm-up regime.
+The results of the study identified that there was no significant difference between the volume of training completed off 1 or 2-minute recoveries (average 4.55 vs 5.10 reps per set) but that allowing 5-minutes ensured the greater volume in all cases average (6.17 reps per set).
+To put this into a simple context, this means that the athletes taking the 5-minute rest were able to perform a 20% greater volume of work.
+Athletes are forever searching for the magical ingredient that will allow them to improve - it seems to me that sticking to evidenced practice - in this case, meaningful recoveries when in search of strength and power gain in the gym - will yield far greater benefits than other potentially more damaging routes.

-I often hear or read the claim made by many would-be advisors that 'You have to coach women differently to men'.
-While men and women may exhibit different approaches to training for various psychological reasons I have no doubt that physiologically in terms of energy system training the actual response are the same to the appropriate training stimulus as observed in anaerobic sprint training.
+I often hear or read the claim made by many would-be advisors that 'You have to coach women differently from men'.
+While men and women may exhibit different approaches to training for various psychological reasons, I do not doubt that physiologically in terms of energy system training the actual response is the same as the appropriate training stimulus as observed in anaerobic sprint training.
 I was delighted that this 'belief' has now been backed up by 'evidence' from the research community.
-The study examined anaerobic power of the arms and legs based on the 30s Wingate test (leg cycling or arm cranking).
-Once the results were adjusted for body mass the females faired just the same as the men in terms of peak power and mean power for leg cycling.
-Males did show an advantage for arm cranking suggesting a qualitative gender difference in upper-body muscular.
-Two possible things can be drawn from this.
-Firstly, females and males can be trained similarly for lower body anaerobic power gains and consideration may need to be given to the quality of musculature in the upper body of a female in planning this form of training.
+The study examined the anaerobic power of the arms and legs based on the 30s Wingate test (leg cycling or arm cranking).
+Once the results were adjusted for body mass, the females faired just the same as the men in terms of peak power and mean power for leg cycling.
+Males did show an advantage for arm cranking, suggesting a qualitative gender difference in upper-body muscular.
+Two things can be drawn from this.
+Firstly, females and males can be trained similarly for lower body anaerobic power gains, and consideration may need to be given to the quality of musculature in the upper body of a female in planning this form of training.

-On the subject of the Wingate test a further paper looked at the effect of acute salbutamol intake (therapeutic dosages) on peak power and mean power during supra-maximal exercise.
-The data suggested increases of the order of 10% in these factors with no observed difference in the fatigue index.
+On the subject of the Wingate test, a further paper looked at the effect of acute salbutamol intake (therapeutic dosages) on peak power and mean power during supra-maximal exercise.
+The data suggested increases in the order of 10% in these factors, with no observed difference in the fatigue index.
 No mechanism for this enhancement was suggested.
 The findings are particularly significant given the prevalence of salbutamol as a prescribed short-acting beta 2 agonist for asthma treatment and hence its ready availability.

-Muscular power is a critical factor in so many sports and a paper looked at the fact that central body temperature increases through the day and combined this factor with the use of an active warm-up (consisting of 12 min pedalling at 50% VO2max with three acceleration bursts of 5 seconds).
+Muscular power is a critical factor in so many sports, and a paper looked at the fact that central body temperature increases through the day and combines this factor with the use of an active warm-up (consisting of 12 min pedalling at 50% VO2 max with three acceleration bursts of 5 seconds).
 The findings were that muscular power was maximized with measurement in the late afternoon following the active warm-up.

-In the second study the effects of oral creatine supplementation on training for competition were examined in 20 elite swimmers.
-Following a closely controlled experimental protocol over 22 to 27 week period with test performed over a maximal 50yd sprint test no statistically significant benefits were discernable for the swimmers who had been supplemented with creatine.
+In the second study the effects of oral creatine supplementation on training for the competition were examined in 20 elite swimmers.
+Following a closely controlled experimental protocol over 22 to 27 weeks with the test performed over a maximal 50yd sprint test, no statistically significant benefits were discernible for the swimmers who had been supplemented with creatine.

 High resistance interval training for endurance cyclists has been shown to improve performance.
-The intervention based on applying progressive resistance aimed at generating the highest power output at a fixed reduced cadence over an 8-week period concluded in the cyclists from the intervention improving their mean power over a 40km time trial by 7.6%.
+The intervention based on applying progressive resistance aimed at generating the highest power output at a fixed reduced cadence over 8 weeks concluded in the cyclists from the intervention improved their mean power over a 40km time trial by 7.6%.

 Recovery is the subject of the next two papers.
-The first looked at the efficacy of a carbohydrate (CHO)-protein beverage after a run to fatigue then followed by a 5km time trial 24 hours later.
-The beverage used was 6% CHO, 8%CHO+2% protein or 10% CHO.
-The results showed that additional CHO did not impact on recovery as determined by the 5km time trial.
-However the protein addition did support reduced muscle soreness.
-The indication is that additional calories from either CHO or protein above those found in sports drinks do not improve performance but that recovery can be aided with the addition of protein.
+The first looked at the efficacy of carbohydrate (CHO)-protein beverage after a run to fatigue, then followed by a 5km time trial 24 hours later.
+The beverage used was 6% CHO, 8%CHO+2% protein, or 10% CHO.
+The results showed that additional CHO did not impact recovery as determined by the 5km time trial.
+However, the protein addition did support reduced muscle soreness.
+The indication is that additional calories from either CHO or protein above those found in sports drinks do not improve performance, but that recovery can be aided with the addition of protein.